the4thamigo-uk/sso-docker/README.md

 #### RADIUS Example

-The following command starts a srv-radius environment, with openssh, on ubuntu, using the latest production build :
+The following command starts a srv-radius environment, with openssh, on ubuntu, using a specific production release :
 ```
-./up.sh ubuntu prd srv-radius
+./up.sh ubuntu prd srv-radius 1.2.3-456
 ```

 To test, use the following command :